How Does IO-Link Work?

 With the addition of IO-Link hubs to Belden’s LioN-Power IO-Link System, sensor and actuator connectivity are improved.

 LioN-Power IO-Link hubs connect up to 16 standard digital I/O signals on one end and transmit them to the controller via IO-Link.
 When combined with LioN-Power IO-Link masters, digital I/O signals can be cost-effectively transmitted up to 20 m away from the IO-Link masters.

 Belden’s system also offers several industry-first features that set it apart when it comes to improving uptime and conserving workforce resources:

-- Developed the world’s first IO-Link master with multi-protocol to support PROFINET and EtherNet/IP in one in 2015
+- Developed the world’s first IO-Link master with multi-protocol to support both PROFINET & EtherNet/IP (2015)

-- M12 hybrid connectors and cables that combine data and power to simplify device needs and lower costs
+- M12 hybrid connectors & cables that combine data & power to simplify device needs & lower cost

-- The ability to transmit up to 16 A per module (instead of 4 A) with the first IO-Link system utilizing M12 L-coding (supports daisy chaining)
+- The ability to transmit up to 16 A per module (vs 4 A) with the first IO-Link system using M12 L-coding (supports daisy chaining)

-- IP65, IP67 and IP69K housing ratings for superior resistance to mechanical stress, shock, vibration, dust and water
+- IP65, IP67 & IP69K housing ratings for superior resistance to mechanical stress, shock, vibration, dust & water